efnats/chiagarden/README.md

 # ChiaGarden

-ChiaGarden is a collection of tools designed to help you build, manage, and maintain a PoST (Proof of Space and Time) farm on a linux based system.
-These tools make it easy to prepare and mount your hard disks, and manage your plots for your farm.
+ChiaGarden is a collection of sysprep tools designed to build, manage, and maintain a PoST (Proof of Space and Time) farm on a linux based system.
+These tools make it easy to prepare and mount your hard disks, manage and monitor your plots for your farm.

-If you agree that typing disk paths is a job you shouldn't be doing, then this is for you. chiagarden lets you uniquely label drives with a certain pattern (for example CHIA-[SERIALNR]) which then makes it very easy for later processing.
+If you agree that typing disk paths is a job you shouldn't be doing, then this is for you.
+If you are already plotted and have no intention of reformatting anything, do read on: ChiaGarden will let you uniquely label drives with a certain pattern (for example CHIA-[SERIALNR]) which then which then facilitates subsequent processing.
+And if you've already given out creative disk labels (Heinz, Hans and Franz, I guess) or if you think that changing disk labels may be destroying your plots (although that is not the case) here is good news, too

-With that said, you don't have to (re)label your drives in order for these tools to function.
-Most of the tools in the repo let you chose between two operatin modes:
+Most of the ChiaGarden tools offer you a choice between two operating modes:
-`--label` lets you search and process plots based on disks labelled.
+`--label` search and process plots based on disk labels.
-`--mount-dir` lets you search and process plots based on mountpoints.
+`--mount-dir` search and process plots based on mount points.
-As long as your disks are mounted to the same mountpoint exclusively, there is absolutely no difference.
+As long as your disks are mounted to the same mount point consistently, there's no distinction.

 ## chiainit

-[chiainit](https://github.com/efnats/chiagarden/tree/main/chiainit) is a bash script that helps you prepare and manage hard drives for PoST farming.
-It automates the process of wiping, formatting, and labeling multiple drives at once, making it easy to set up and maintain your Chia farming storage.
+[chiainit](https://github.com/efnats/chiagarden/tree/main/chiainit) is a bash script for preparing hard drives for PoST farming.
+It automates the process of formatting and labeling multiple drives at once.

 ## gardenmount